evaldosilva/react-springfield-chat/README.md

 ## SPRINGFIELD CHAT by Evaldo Silva

 This project covers topics like: CSS Mobile friendly, React Main Concepts and something on React project folder structure.
-Its free hosted at [a link](http://springfieldchat.rf.gd/) if you want to check it working.
+Its free hosted at [http://springfieldchat.rf.gd/](http://springfieldchat.rf.gd/) if you want to check it working.

 ### `How to use:`